 For most people, the first question is typically, “What exactly would I do with a smart speaker?”
 While most models are learning new skills all the time, it’s worth remembering the core functions that make owning a smart speaker so much fun.
 Here are things we most love doing with our smart speakers.

-Streaming music: Smart speakers are perfect for listening to your favorite music-streaming services, and some even allow you to rate music with voice commands so they can create a custom “radio station” based on your unique tastes.
+Smart speakers are perfect for listening to your favorite music-streaming services, and some even allow you to rate music with voice commands so they can create a custom “radio station” based on your unique tastes.
 Having your own voice-powered personal radio may be a basic feature, but it still feels like a luxury.

-Local traffic and weather updates: All smart speakers can provide you with news and information about your local environment, including weather and traffic conditions.
+All smart speakers can provide you with news and information about your local environment, including weather and traffic conditions.
 Having a smart speaker can revolutionize how you go about your morning – not only can it tell you the best way to get to work but it can also help you choose the right clothes for the weather.

 Don’t be fooled by the low retail prices of smart speakers.
 Consider these price ranges while you’re shopping.